callumacrae/gulpTalk/README.md

 # Demo from my talk on Gulp

-These are the files I used yesterday in my talk on Gulp.
+These are the files I used in the demo in my talk on Gulp.

 To install, make sure you have Gulp 4 installed globally: